 What Happens During Computer-Assisted Sinus Surgery?

-Our board-certified ENT surgeons perform endoscopic sinus surgery using general anesthesia.
+Our fellowship-trained ENT surgeons perform endoscopic sinus surgery using general anesthesia.
 The surgeon carefully inserts the endoscope through the nose into the sinuses.
 The surgeon also uses the Medtronic Fusion™ navigation system for extremely precise control.
 This specialized computer-enhanced, 3D visualization system provides a real-time display of a surgical instrument’s location and trajectory superimposed on the patient’s CT scan.

 The surgeon can then insert special tools alongside the endoscope to perform the following:

 The precise visualization ensures the surgeon treats affected areas of the nose and sinuses while leaving healthy areas untouched.
 Once the procedure is finished, the surgeon will gently remove the endoscope.

 The total procedure takes about 2.5 hours.
 You will be able to return home the same day.

 What Is the Recovery Time for Endoscopic Sinus Surgery?